Who does not have to register?Up one level

 The list of entities and people who do not have to register is set out in section 7 of the Financial Service Providers (Registration and Dispute Resolution) Act 2008 and there are also further exemptions in the Financial Service Providers (Exemptions) Regulations 2010.

-Not all financial advisers have to register as financial service providers – read the Financial Markets Authority's information for Financial Advisers.
+Not all financial advisers have to register as financial service providers – Visit the Financial Markets Authority website for more information.